mankar1257/FACE_SONG_API/S3/README.md

-#Please download this dataset
+## Please download this dataset

 Link : https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data?select=icml_face_data.csv

-#and upload the copy to your s3 bucket for sagemaker reference
+## and upload the copy to your s3 bucket